College of Engineering (University of Nebraska–Lincoln): Holland Computing Center

 The Holland Computing Center is a high-performance computing core with locations at the Schorr Center for Computer Science and Engineering in Lincoln and the Peter Kiewit Institute in Omaha.
-TIt was named after donor Richard Holland.
+It was named after donor Richard Holland.

-Swan is HCC's most powerful supercomputer and is used as the primary computational resource for researchers across the University of Nebraska system.
+Swan is HCC's most powerful supercomputer, and is used as the primary computational resource for researchers across the University of Nebraska system.
 HCC operates three other supercomputers: Anvil, Attic, and Red.
 Two of HCC's retired supercomputers, Crane and Firefly, ranked highly in TOP500 rankings of the world's most powerful non-distributed computer systems.